apostkpl/fun_with_fastF1/README.md

   conda --version
   ```

-- _Create a new virtual environment using Conda:_
+- _Create a new virtual environment using Conda and the provided yml file above:_
   ```
   conda env create -f environment.yml -n <your_env_name_here>
   ```